jupyterlab/extension-examples/advanced/server-extension/README.md

 with the sole purpose of packaging the full extension nicely to help its distribution through package managers like `pip`.

-> Note: In particular, `setupbase.py` provides helpers to package and install JS files
+> Note: In particular, [`jupyter-packaging`](https://github.com/jupyter/jupyter-packaging) provides helpers to package and install JS files
 > with a Python package for Jupyter frontends (classical notebook,
 > JupyterLab,...).
-> Those helpers are maintained in [`jupyter-packaging`](https://github.com/jupyter/jupyter-packaging).
-As this provides setup helpers, it is easier to copy them along side the `setup.py` file as recommended in the `jupyter-packaging` README.
+> As this package is a setup requirement, it needs to be specified in the `pyproject.toml` to be installed by `pip`.

 The `setup.py` file is the entry point to describe package metadata: